ericmckevitt/rmpc-config/README.md

 1. Dependencies
     - rmpc (https://mierak.github.io/rmpc/next/overview/)
     - mpd (https://mpd.readthedocs.io/en/latest/mpd.conf.5.html)
+        - Some setup may be required to get mpd up and running, but there are plenty of tutorials available, and the process is relatively simple.
     - any terminal notifier if you use the notify script
 2. Installation
     - Follow rmpc install directions on their website